The Center for Gender & Sexuality Law

 A core focus of the Center's work is to provide students with opportunities to supplement their curricular learning through lectures, panel discussions, conferences, and guest speaker series on a multitude of contemporary issues regarding Gender and Sexuality Law, including civil rights, bodily autonomy and reproductive justice, the rights of transgender, nonbinary and gender non-conforming persons, the rights and experiences of intersex persons, and gender norms in public space.

 The Center for Gender & Sexuality Law is committed, too, to supporting the Columbia Law School alumni community.
 All of our events are free and open to the public, and we offer several CLE programs each year to Columbia Law School alums and the New York City legal community.
 Check out our Events and Programs page to learn more about past and upcoming events.

 Faculty and Staff

-The Center's team comprises Faculty Director Katherine Franke, Co-Director Suzanne Goldberg, and Associate Director Liz Boylan.
+The Center's team is comprised of Faculty Director Katherine Franke, Assistant Director Lilia Hadjiivanova and Racial Justice and Policy Director Candace Bond-Theriault.
 Learn more about the Center's Faculty and Staff.

 The Center also hosts Visiting Scholars at Columbia Law School, as Faculty in Residence, and as part of Columbia Law School's Visiting Scholars program.
 Learn more about our current visiting scholars and the application process to be a visiting scholar or faculty member in residence, at the Center for Gender & Sexuality Law's Visiting Scholars page.